Jordan tenders to buy up to 120,000 T feed barley, traders say

 HAMBURG- Jordan's state grains buyer has issued an international tender to purchase up to 120,000 metric tons of animal feed barley, European traders said on Thursday.

-Jordan has also issued a separate tender to buy 120,000 tons of wheat, which closes on Nov.
-26.
+Jordan has also issued a separate tender to buy 120,000 tons of wheat closing on Dec.
+3.